Butchery Building

-The Butchery Building is a heritage-listed restaurant and former terraced houses and butcher's shop located at 178-180 Cumberland Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Butchery Building is a heritage-listed restaurant and former terraced houses and butcher's shop located at 178–180 Cumberland Street, in the inner city Sydney suburb of The Rocks, New South Wales, Australia.
 It was built from 1890 to 1899.
 It is also known as The Butchery Buildings.
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 Evidence appears on the facades, and in early photographs of a post supported awning over the Cumberland Street shop front and two upper-level verandahs on the Essex Street frontage.
 All these have since been removed.
-There is evidence on the eastern or end wall of these buildings of the terraced house(s) which were originally built to the Essex Street frontage but were demolished when Gloucester Lane was created before World War I. The image of these demolished buildings is equally visible on the western wall of 10-14 Essex Street.
+There is evidence on the eastern or end wall of these buildings of the terraced house(s) which were originally built to the Essex Street frontage but were demolished when Gloucester Lane was created before World War I. The image of these demolished buildings is equally visible on the western wall of 10–14 Essex Street.

 Archaeology notes: Granted to James Thompson and Robert Fopp as Lot 13, Section 70 on 14 May 1836.